MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/authoring-gestures-HL2.md

 ### Gesture frame

-It’s also important to know about the gesture frame.
-HoloLens 2 has sensors that can see a few feet to either side of you.
-When you use gestures, you need to keep them inside that frame, or HoloLens won't see them.
+It’s also important to know about the gesture frame. [!include[pn-hololens](../includes/pn-hololens.md)] 2 has sensors that can see a few feet to either side of you.
+When you use gestures, you need to keep them inside that frame, or [!include[pn-hololens](../includes/pn-hololens.md)] won't see them.
 As you move around, the frame moves with you.
 When your hand is inside the frame, a hand ray will appear from your palm.
-When HoloLens can't see your hands and you’re looking at a UI element, you’ll see the gaze cursor in the center of your display.
+When [!include[pn-hololens](../includes/pn-hololens.md)] can't see your hands and you’re looking at a UI element, you’ll see the gaze cursor in the center of your display.

 ## Work with close-up UI elements and holograms